azzamsa/bilal/README.md

 bilal current --json                  .... with JSON format
 ```

-To configure Bilal, first create a file named `bilal.toml` in `~/.config/bilal/` on Unix-like systems.
+To configure Bilal, first create a file named `config.toml` in `~/.config/bilal/` on Unix-like systems.
 On Windows, place it under `\AppData\Bilal\`.
 If you prefer a custom location, simply set the `BILAL_CONFIG` environment variable.

-Next, add your configuration details to the `bilal.toml` file:
+Next, add your configuration details to the `config.toml` file:

 ```toml
 latitude = -6.18233995